Welcome

 Key Term: Local Land Charges Act 1975

-The main statute governing the creation, registration, and effect of local land charges in England and Wales.
+The main statute governing the creation, registration, search and official certificates for local land charges in England and Wales.

 Key Term: Infrastructure Act 2015